 Of course, we now know that unicorns don’t exist – so what was their inspiration?
 And where did those real horns come from?

 The myth of the unicorn probably comes from a mixture of living creatures.
-The aggressive demeanour that it possessed in ancient myths may have come from the Indian rhinoceros, which, like the unicorn, has one large horn (albeit on its nose rather than its head).
+The aggressive demeanour that it possessed in ancient stories may have come from the Indian rhinoceros, which, like the unicorn, has one large horn (albeit on its nose rather than its head).
 Pliny the Elder also described the unicorn as having ‘the feet of an elephant’ and a cry that was a ‘deep bellow’, which fits with this theory.

 The unicorn’s horse-like appearance, meanwhile, could have come from the oryx, a type of desert antelope with two long, thin, swept-back horns.
 When viewed from the side, it can indeed look as though the oryx only has one horn protruding from its forehead.
 It has even been suggested that the unicorn may have originated in folk memories of Elasmotherium, a 3-metre-high rhinoceros with a single huge horn projecting from its head that lived on the Asian steppes until around 29,000 years ago.

 But the ‘magical unicorn horn’ that Queen Elizabeth I obtained from Sir Martin Frobisher had come from none of those animals.
 Nor were most of the horns that the various European rulers of the time had managed to acquire.
 The majority were, in fact, the tusks of narwhals.